mitchelljfranklin/BlueDolphin-Platform-Enhancer/README.md

 The following provides the current abilities of the released extension for use within the Boomi Web Platform:

-* Button to Copy View Current URL Button
+* Button to Copy View Current URL Button (both in main navbar and in the Context Menu - the three dots)
 * Button Reload Web Interface Button
 * Reminder - When creating a new BPM that it needs to be created in Objects first
 * Button or pressing Shift+? to bring up current BlueDolphin Key ShortCuts